Barbara Stanwyck: Political views

 A conservative Republican, Stanwyck opposed the presidency of Franklin D. Roosevelt.
 She felt that if someone from her disadvantaged background had risen to success, others should be able to prosper without government intervention or assistance.
 For Stanwyck, "hard work with the prospect of rich reward was the American way."
 She became an early member of the Motion Picture Alliance for the Preservation of American Ideals (MPA) after its founding in 1944.
 The mission of this group was to "combat ... subversive methods [used in the industry] to undermine and change the American way of life."
 It opposed communist influences in Hollywood.
 She publicly supported the investigations of the House Un-American Activities Committee, and her husband Robert Taylor testified as a friendly witness.
 Stanwyck supported Thomas E. Dewey in the 1944 and 1948 United States presidential elections.

 A fan of Objectivist author Ayn Rand, Stanwyck persuaded Warner Bros. head Jack L. Warner to purchase the rights to The Fountainhead before it became a bestseller, and she wrote to Rand of her admiration of Atlas Shrugged.

 Religion

 Stanwyck was originally a Protestant, and was baptized in June 1916 by the Reverend J. Frederic Berg of the Protestant Dutch Reformed Church.
 She converted to Roman Catholicism when she married first husband Frank Fay, but does not appear to have remained an adherent after the marriage ended.

 Brother

-Stanwyck's older brother, Malcolm Byron Stevens (1905–1964), became an actor, using the name Bert Stevens.
+Stanwyck's older brother, Malcolm Byron Stevens became an actor, using the name Bert Stevens.
 He appeared mostly in supporting roles, often uncredited.
 He appeared in two films that starred Stanwyck: The File on Thelma Jordon and No Man of Her Own, both released in 1950.
-He appeared in two episodes of Alfred Hitchcock Presents: (season six, episode eight (1960): "O Youth and Beauty!" as uncredited Club Member) and (season seven, episode 21 (1962): "Burglar Proof" as uncredited Demonstration Guest).
-He also appeared in one episode of The Alfred Hitchcock Hour: (season two, episode 25 (1964): "The Ordeal of Mrs. Snow" as uncredited Carl the Butler).